Cyber attack hits property arm of French bank BNP Paribas

 Among BNP's peers, France's Societe Generale (SOGN.PA) told Reuters on Tuesday it was not affected by the attack.
 Credit Agricole (CAGR.PA) and BPCE both declined to comment.

-Banks generally have more robust cyber defenses than other sectors, because of the sensitive nature of their industry.
+Banks generally have more robust cyber defences than other sectors, because of the sensitive nature of their industry.
 But ageing technology and banks' attractiveness to hackers means they are often targets.

 PRUDENCE